HL7/Vulcan-schedule-ig/input/pagecontent/unscheduled-activities.md

 According to criteria specified in the Protocol, a participant may be taken off the study or discontinued from study treatment.
 Reasons can include, but are not limited to:​
 * Safety Concerns – Subject had a reaction to intervention​
 * Death – Patient died while on Study (related or non-related to intervention)
-* Protocol violations - Inability of patient to follow or completed protocol required visits, assessments, or IP administration requirements​
+* Protocol violations - Inability of patient to follow or complete protocol required visits, assessments, or IP administration requirements​
 * Study or Arm close – Intervention was either too successful or not successful enough then the sponsor may close out the study​ whole or selected arms (usually initiated through a Protocol Amendment.

 This represents a branch in the normal participant path through the study.
 This type of encounter may not be defined *per se* as 'unscheduled visits' but, as with unscheduled visits, when they might occur cannot be pre-determined.